Home / Who's HECCON

 • Sound business operations support systems (policy, procedures, tools and resources) of international standards are now in place -for accountability to our partners and financiers.

-Solomon Maina, MSc, BSc, Chief Executive: Highly qualified with 10 years experience in business research, donor database management, business modeling, strategic planning, projects management, training, operational planning and administration.
+Solomon Maina, MSc, BSc, Chief Executive and Operations Lead: Highly qualified with 10 years experience in business research, donor database management, business modeling, strategic planning, projects management, training, operational planning and administration.
 Holds under and post-graduate degrees in business fields and part time universities lecture in business courses.
 The CE also oversees business development and management, liaisons and partnerships, policy and compliance, operations and finances.

 Robinson Kahuthu MPH, BPhil (Econ), BSc (Stat), Technical Lead/Co-founder: Over 20 years in health systems strengthening and consulting, specialist in health policies, strategic, program/operational planning, budgeting and costing and project management –public and non-public.
 Holds graduate qualifications in public health, developmental economics, Statistics.
 Has extensive international exposure and training: international health development, health financing and economics, health sector reforms, governance, policy and sustainable financing and project management.
 Leadership credentials proven through key successful programs in systems strengthening and strategic purchasing/demand side health financing.